Optimal Budget Aggregation with Star-Shaped Preference Domains: Related work

 \paragraph{Peak-based preferences.} To the best of our knowledge, \citet{Intr73a} was the first to consider a model in which each agent has a unique ideal distribution, and the considered mechanisms only need to aggregate individual distributions into a collective distribution.
-He proposed three simple axioms for this setting, which characterize the rule that returns the average (i.e., the arithmetic mean) of all individual distributions. \citeauthor{Intr73a} was not concerned with strategyproofness, and therefore did not consider agents' preferences over distributions, but it is fairly obvious that the average rule is highly manipulable for almost any reasonable definition of preferences.
+He proposed three simple axioms for this setting, which characterize the rule that returns the average (i.e., the arithmetic mean) of all individual distributions. \citeauthor{Intr73a} was not concerned with strategyproofness, and therefore did not consider agents' preferences over distributions, but it is obvious that the average rule is manipulable for almost any reasonable definition of preferences.

 \citet{BoJo83a} studied separable star-shaped preferences when the space of alternatives is the $m$-dimensional Euclidean space $\mathbb{R}^m$.
-They focused on \emph{quadratic preferences}, a generalization of $\ell_2$-based preferences, and show that strategyproof mechanisms can be decomposed into one-dimensional mechanisms.
-However, their results do not carry over to budget aggregation because the space of alternatives is the full Euclidean space.
+They focused on quadratic preferences and showed that strategyproof mechanisms can be decomposed into one-dimensional mechanisms.
+However, their results do not carry over to budget aggregation because their space of alternatives is the full Euclidean space and does not have a ``budget constraint''.

 \paragraph{$\ell_1$-based preferences.} \citet{LNP08a} initiated the study of strategyproof mechanisms for the space of all distributions $\Delta^m$ when preferences are based on the $\ell_1$-norm \citep[see also][]{Lind11a,GKSA19a}.
 They showed that the utilitarian rule (i.e., minimizing the sum of $\ell_1$ distances) satisfies strategyproofness and efficiency when breaking ties appropriately.